- Why do companies need whistleblowers?

 Section 9 HinSchG offers a solution here: Information about the identity of whistleblower may be disclosed in criminal proceedings, at the request of the prosecuting authorities, due to administrative proceedings, including administrative fine regulations, and based on a court decision, as well as to the Federal Financial Supervisory Authority (BaFin) and the Federal Cartel Office (Bundeskartellamt).
 Information may also be disclosed if this is necessary for follow-up measures or if the whistleblower has previously consented to the disclosure.

 Overview of the elements of a whistleblower system

-Setting up the responsible body
+Establishment of the responsible body

-Establishing a compliance culture within the company
+Establishment of a compliance culture in the company

 According to the International Compliance Standard ISO 37301, a standardized compliance culture throughout the company is an essential prerequisite for an effective compliance management system.
 A binding and company-wide standardized Code of Conduct is a key factor when establishing a whistleblower system.
 This represents the first step towards implementing corporate compliance.
-Where possible, the management should understandably describe the whistleblower system process in Code of Conduct.
+Where possible, the management should thoroughly describe the whistleblower system process in Code of Conduct.
 Answers to the following questions are also important aspects:

 - What may be reported?

 - Which body should employees report violations to?